nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 For some, the extra layer of complexity that arises from a two-dimensional inheritance space may be enough to suggest or reinforce the virtues of adhering to patterns of composition rather than inheritance.

-Practicing composition with stateful objects requires that any such object be able to cleanly export its state tree, so that it can be “mixed-in” to another object.
+Exercising composition with stateful objects requires that any such object be able to cleanly export its state tree, so that it can be “mixed-in” to another object.
 Here the [`StateExpression`](/source/#state-expression) data structure and the [`express`](/api/#state--methods--express) method assert their utility.

 {% highlight javascript %}
 state( target, source.state('').express() );